Current vacancies

 -

 Professional experience of working with young people in a group setting is essential.
-It is essential that you can communicate effectively with young autistic people, have good social skills, can participate in play and leisure activities, and work effectively using your initiative as well as in a team.
+It is essential that you can communicate effectively with young autistic young people, possess good social skills, participate in busy and active play and leisure activities, and work effectively both independently and as part of a team.

 To Apply

-Please download the below Job Description and refer to the person specification criteria.
-Please send us your CV and a cover letter to demonstrate how your experience matches the personal specification.
+Please download the Job Description below and refer to the person specification criteria.
+If you meet the criteria we are looking for, then please send us your CV and a cover letter to demonstrate how your experience matches the personal specification.
 The cover letter should be no more than 2 sides of A4.
-Send your CV and cover letter to Gita Lobo, Chief Executive Officer, to gita@afso.org.uk
+Send your CV and cover letter to Gita Lobo, Chief Executive Officer, at gita@afso.org.uk

 Youth Group Leader (Wednesday evenings)